WORLDWIDE CATHOLICA

 Fray Antonio de San Miguel, the bishop of Michoacan, reprints the statutes promulgated by the Third Mexican Provincial Council (1585) and the “Ordo servandus in choro” of Archbishop Alonso de Montúfar (fl.
 1512–70).
 The archbishop originally established these 42 rules on proper organization and deportment for the choir of the Cathedral of Mexico City.
 The bishop of Michoacan undoubtedly wished to bring some of this order to his own bishopric and cathedral.

 Uncommon.
-OCLC and NUC Pre-1956 locate only three copies in the U.S.
+OCLC and NUC Pre-1956 locate only four copies in the U.S.

 Medina, Mexico, 8711.
 Contemporary vellum over paste boards of printer's waste, vellum cockled and that of the front cover lightly rodent-gnawed at board edges.
 Worming in text, some of which is meander type, costing letters.
 Not a great copy, but given the scarcity, an acceptable one.
 (24103)